AdobeDocs/adobeio-console/faq.md

 ### What is required to build a Project Firefly app?

 Please see the latest [Project Firefly documentation](https://www.adobe.io/apis/experienceplatform/project-firefly/).

+### Why can't I create a project for my organization?

+For enterprise organizations, you must be a system administrator or developer in order to create projects for your organization.

+For information on how to manage developers in the admin console, see the [managing developers documentation](https://helpx.adobe.com/enterprise/using/manage-developers.html).

 ### Why can't I add an XD plugin to my project?